The Des Plaines Park District:

 In June 2012, the Park District officially opened the North Lake Park area, at Lee and Howard Streets, on land that was purchased from the nearby church.
 This important addition allowed us to connect that space to the whole of Lake Park and provide new open space and amenities to the residents of Des Plaines.

-Now, in 2014, the administration and staff continue to protect our open spaces as we plan, develop, and finish major projects across the district.
 We’re meeting the challenge of creating new and exciting programs for a more culturally diverse audience, to ensure that all residents of Des Plaines can enjoy recreational activities, leisure time, educational and cultural opportunities, classes, and events that enhance their lives.
-The Des Plaines Park District is second to none, and as we celebrate our 95th Anniversary, “Enriching lives everyday” is our vision and our constant goal.
+The Des Plaines Park District is second to none, and we invite everyone to join us and Be Active!, “Enriching lives everyday” is our vision and our constant goal.
 We hope you are inspired to Come Out & Play!